 Vaadin Flow Project Setup

-This chapter covers downloading a Vaadin application starter, and importing a Vaadin Maven project in IntelliJ.
+This part of this tutorial covers downloading a Vaadin application starter, and importing a Vaadin Maven project in IntelliJ.
 Plus, it explains how to configure IntelliJ for productive development.

 Download Vaadin Application Starter